Mary Ward Grants

 True to the vision of Mary Ward and her belief in the pivotal role of women in leadership, the Loreto Sisters established the Mary Ward Grant in the year 2000 to support tertiary study in theology, spirituality and pastoral ministry.
 It is a partial grant to assist applicants in financial need and, while priority is given to Catholic lay women, all applications are considered.

-Grants are offered at the discretion of the grant committee.
-Consideration will be given to applicants in financial need who are completing undergraduate studies.
-Each application is treated confidentially on an individual basis, and no discussion on the outcome will be entered into.
+Grants are offered at the discretion of the Grant Committee.
+Consideration will be given to applicants who are undertaking specialist or postgraduate study and those seeking to complete the final year of undergraduate study.
+Applicants must be enrolled in the relevant course.
+Each application is treated confidentially on an individual basis, with no discussion on the outcome.
 Applicants are asked to submit the following information:

 - Personal details